KidneyGenAfrica Training Workshop

 Summary

-This inaugural KidneyGenAfrica short course, delivered in partnership with Wellcome Connecting Science, will bring together postgraduate and early-career researchers from across the continent to strengthen knowledge, practical skills, and collaborative networks in the genetic epidemiology of kidney disease.
-Over five intensive days at the University of the Witwatersrand, participants will explore CKD phenotypes in African populations, critically appraise genetic contributors such as APOL1, and gain hands-on experience with genome-wide association studies, polygenic risk scores, and emerging multi-omics approaches.
+Our inaugural KidneyGenAfrica short course, was delivered in partnership with Wellcome Connecting Science, and brought together a diverse group of postgraduate and early-career researchers from across the continent to strengthen knowledge, practical skills, and collaborative networks in the genetic epidemiology of kidney disease.
+Through this five day intensive workshop, at the University of the Witwatersrand, participants explored CKD phenotypes in African populations, critically appraised genetic contributors such as APOL1, and gained hands-on experience with genome-wide association studies, polygenic risk scores, and emerging multi-omics approaches.

-Through expert-led seminars, interactive discussions, and practical data analysis sessions, the course will also provide a platform to examine ethical and community considerations in African genomics, share research across diverse contexts, and develop project proposals.
-Participants will leave with new technical skills, strengthened professional networks, and a deeper understanding of how to drive equitable kidney genomics research across Africa.
+Through expert-led seminars, interactive discussions, and practical data analysis sessions, the course provided a platform to examine ethical and community considerations in African genomics, share research across diverse contexts, and develop project proposals.
+Participants left with new technical skills, strengthened professional networks, and a deeper understanding of how to drive equitable kidney genomics research across Africa.

 Learning outcomes